ZQuestClassic/ZQuestClassic/docs/building.md

 Now, build with cmake as normal.
 Note the output of the above script:

 > to build the web version:
->   cmake --build build_emscripten --config Release -t web
+>   cmake --build build_emscripten --config Debug -t web
 >
 > to build just a single app:
->   cmake --build build_emscripten --config Release -t web_zplayer
+>   cmake --build build_emscripten --config Debug -t web_zplayer
->   cmake --build build_emscripten --config Release -t web_zeditor
+>   cmake --build build_emscripten --config Debug -t web_zeditor
 >
 > you only need to re-run configure_emscripten.sh if something in this file is changed
 >
 > be sure to start a local webserver in the web package folder:
->   cd build_emscripten/Release/packages/web && npx statikk --port 8000 --coi
+>   cd build_emscripten/Debug/packages/web && npx statikk --port 8000 --coi

 # ccache

-`ccache` can be used to cache build results, making switching between branches and re-building much faster.
+`ccache` can be used to cache build results, which makes switching between branches and re-building much faster.

 > OSX: `brew install ccache`
 >